dai-mo/gis-laguerre/docs/tds.md

     alt="Intersection.">
     <figcaption>Image from <a href="ref3">[3]</a> showing intersection of Equator and Prime Meridian.</figcaption>
 </figure>
-Hence all entries from any country specific DHS GeoDataFrame could be dropped which has both latitude and longitude entries are 0.0.
+Hence all entries from any country specific DHS GeoDataFrame can be dropped which have both latitude and longitude entries as 0.0.

 ```python
 class DHSGeographicData():